cloud-apim/otoroshi-waf-extension/readme.md

 # Cloud APIM - Security Suite for Otoroshi

-A security extension for [Otoroshi](https://www.otoroshi.io/): a JVM-native web application firewall speaking ModSecurity SecLang with the OWASP Core Rule Set embedded, plus ip reputation fed by threat intelligence feeds and CrowdSec.
+A security extension for [Otoroshi](https://www.otoroshi.io/): a JVM-native web application firewall speaking ModSecurity SecLang with the OWASP Core Rule Set embedded, ip reputation fed by threat intelligence feeds, CrowdSec and the public routing table, bot and AI-crawler control with an embedded proof-of-work challenge — and a decision fabric that makes those detectors feed one shared judgement instead of each blocking on its own.

 📖 **[Full documentation](https://cloud-apim.github.io/otoroshi-waf-extension/)**

-This extension is built on top of of the following open-source Cloud APIM libraries:
+This extension is built on top of the following open-source Cloud APIM libraries:

 - [seclang-engine](https://github.com/cloud-apim/seclang-engine) - A JVM-native implementation of the ModSecurity SecLang DSL
 - [seclang-engine-coreruleset](https://github.com/cloud-apim/seclang-engine-coreruleset) - The OWASP Core Rule Set (CRS) packaged for seclang-engine